 Lodging & Meals Accordion Closed

 Students will stay in double-occupancy rooms.
 Each room has its own fully appointed bathroom.
 Lodging is provided for all the days during which students are actually in the program.
-If, on travel days, students wish to stay at the school and take day trips, their rooms at Le Roches are always available.
+On travel days, if students wish to stay at the school and take day trips, their rooms at Le Roches are always available.

 On class days, breakfast is provided.
 A complete lunch will also be provided, which will feature many European dishes.
 Experience has shown that students would rather be on their own for dinner.
 There are many restaurants close by featuring menus ranging from fast-food to gourmet.